Made by Canva

 just as much as an unvaccinated person.
 Cases are also going up in some highly-vaccinated nations like Singapore,

 which I talked about on a recent podcast.
 We have to expand our focus beyond the vaccine and think about early-treatment options that are EASY to get to people.
+I always view things from a global perspective, so the easiest and the cheapest, while also being effective, the better.
+Especially for folks in under-resourced areas of the world.

 Plus, fluvoxamine is cheap.
 Based on US prices